 1. Great popularity.

-The Siberian Husky is instantly recognized for its physical characteristics and reached its popularity after its arrival in Europe in the mid-1950s.
+The Siberian Husky is easily recognized for its physical characteristics and reached its popularity after its arrival in Europe in the mid-1950s.

-The Siberian Husky breed is able to withstand low temperatures as mentioned above, but the truth is that it also adapts to warmer places.
+The Siberian Husky breed is able to withstand low temperatures as mentioned above, but the truth is that it also adapts to places where it is more hot.

 3. Different eyes.

-Huskys are also well known for this aspect.
-This breed is able to have an eye of each color, which is known as heterochromia.
-This can happen in an inherited way.
-It is an aspect that attracts special attention and that makes this animal even more beautiful.
+The Huskys are also well known for this aspect.
+This breed is able to have an eye of each color, which is known as heterochromomy.
+This can happen in a hereditary way.
+It is an aspect that draws special attention and that makes this animal even more beautiful.

 Huskys have genes from wolves, and their vocal ability is similar.
-Its own howl can be heard up to 15 kilometers away.
-Sometimes they seem to speak or sing as they emit curious sounds away from typical barking.
-Howling demonstrates a state of happiness and that wants to be understood as the alpha male.
+Your own howl can be heard up to 15 kilometers away.
+Sometimes they seem to speak or sing as they make the most curious sounds always far from the typical barking.
+The howling shows a state of happiness and that it wants to be understood as the alpha male.

 5. Very old breed.

 This breed of dog is one of the oldest in the world.
-The Huskys were raised by the Chukchi tribe in northern Siberia, a village of Eskimos.
+The Huskys were raised by the Chukchi tribe, northern Siberia, a village of Eskimos.
 Studies confirm that this breed is considered the fourth oldest dog in the world.

 6. Easy adaptation.

-Undoubtedly, the Siberian Husky easily adapts to any environment, and to your family.
-They like to play with both seniors and children.
-It’s a very affectionate breed.
+Without a doubt, the Siberian Husky adapts easily to any environment, and not only that but to families.
+They like to play with both older people and children.
+You can say it’s a most affectionate breed.

 7. Popular for a movie.

-The Husky race became better known thanks to a Disney production, the film Balto in which its protagonist was a mixed-race Siberian Husky.
+The Husky race became better known thanks to a Disney production, the film Balto in which its protagonist was a most loyal mixed-race Siberian Husky.

 8. Do not let them go when they are puppies.

-- They have great resistance so if they get lost they can get quite away.
+- They have great resistance so if they are lost they can get quite far away.
 It is essential that you do not forget to put the microchip so that you can find it faster in case it happens.

-- You have to brush the fur daily to prevent dead hairs from remaining, as it can be very annoying for the animal and can sometimes cause itching.
+- The fur must be brushed daily to prevent dead hairs from becoming, as it can be very annoying for the animal and can sometimes cause itching.

-- Although it adapts to heat, it should be avoided to expose it for a long time to the sun.
+- Even if it adapts to the heat, avoid exposing it to the sun for a long time.
 This act can cause skin problems for the dog.

-- The baths will be every two to three months to also avoid damaging your skin.
+- Bathrooms will be every two to three months to also avoid damaging your skin.

-- Do not forget to go to the veterinarian on a regular basis and therefore keep all your vaccinations up to date.
+- Do not forget to go to the veterinarian on a regular basis and therefore keep all your vaccines every day.